About Us

 By Mr Ivan WONG

-The seminar "Carbon Management in Buildings and Infrastructure" was held on 26 March 2025, bringing together professionals, engineers, and sustainability experts to discuss embodied carbon in the built environment.
-The event explored sustainable strategies, innovative materials, and regulatory policies aimed at reducing carbon emissions in construction.
+The captioned seminar was held on 26 March 2025 and brought together a diverse group of professionals, engineers, and sustainability experts to delve into the critical issue of embodied carbon in the built environment.

 Home | Contact Us | Copyright | Privacy Policy | Disclaimer | Sitemap | Admin